FredHB/fredhb.github.io/docs/sem/3-application_stoch_proc.md

 ### Advantages of the Rouwenhorst Method:

-- **Flexibility:** The Rouwenhorst method is particularly useful for approximating AR(1) processes with high persistence (i.e., when $ \rho $ is close to 1) because it can accommodate the high persistence and the correct distribution properties of the AR(1) process.
+- **Flexibility:** The Rouwenhorst method is particularly useful for approximating AR(1) processes with high persistence (i.e., when $\rho$ is close to 1) because it can accommodate the high persistence and the correct distribution properties of the AR(1) process.
-- **Accuracy:** It provides a good approximation with relatively few states (even with a small $ n $), making it computationally efficient.
+- **Accuracy:** It provides a good approximation with relatively few states (even with a small $n$), making it computationally efficient.

 ---

-For an arbitrary Markov process mapping to income states and corresponding income levels $ y $, consider the simplest case:
+For an arbitrary Markov process mapping to income states and corresponding income levels $y$, consider the simplest case:

 $$
 \begin{align*}